As Charles Hamilton Houston stated:

 Apart from these, the Supreme court extends original jurisdiction that is it converts itself into a trial court when there are controversies that encompass ambassadors, public ministers, and consuls as well as in disputes where the states mark their position as a party in the dispute.

-Very rarely, it has been seen, the court utilizing its power of extending original jurisdiction as the major proportion of their dealings are in cases which come to them as an appeal, hence they are known to pass on the most important and binding judgements from their appellate jurisdiction.
+Very rarely, it has been seen, the court utilizing its power of extending original jurisdiction as the major proportion of their dealings are in cases that come to them as an appeal.
+Hence, they are known to pass on the most important and binding judgments from their appellate jurisdiction.

-Talking about the apex body of the Judiciary, which is the Supreme Court, it is highly essential to mention the lower courts that lie beneath the aforementioned.
+When talking about the apex body of the judiciary, which is the Supreme Court, it is essential to mention the lower courts that lie beneath the aforementioned.
 There are two basic levels of federal courts below it:

 Positioned exactly below the Supreme Court, lies the U.S. Court of Appeals which is categorized into 13 geographically allotted circuits which as well includes the District of Columbia Circuit and the Federal Circuit.